Chair, Committee for the Health Professions:

 Student Guidelines for Composite Letters of Recommendation

 The faculty members at Framingham State University recognize that there is a need to provide composite letters for some medical school, dental school and other professional school applications.
 This is the role of the Committee for the Health Professions (CHP).
-This committee consists of faculty from several departments that represent many of the pre-requisite courses required of students.
+The Committee consists of faculty from several departments that represent many of the prerequisite courses required of students.

-It is recommended that the students meet frequently with one of the Pre-Health Advisors (Dr. Bodack or Dr. Davis) prior to beginning his/her application process.
-To assist with and to facilitate the Committee's decision, you will need to provide Dr. Davis or Dr. Bodack with a completed Intent to Apply form no later than December 1st prior to the summer during which you will be applying.
-In addition, you will need to provide either Dr. Davis or Dr. Bodack the following materials no later than two months prior to the first application deadline.
+It is recommended that the students meet frequently with one of the Pre-Health advisors (Dr. Aline Davis or Dr. Steven Cok) prior to beginning his/her application process.
+The first step in the application process is to submit to the CHP Chair, Dr. Shelli Waetzig, a completed Intent to Apply Form no later than December 1st prior to the summer during which you will be applying.
+In addition, you will need to submit to Dr. Waetzig the materials listed below no later than two months prior to the first application deadline.
 It is strongly recommended that students who have a summer or fall deadline for letters submit materials prior to April 1st of the application year as the committee does not meet during the summer.

-• Copy of all college transcripts containing pre-requisite courses
+• Copies of all college transcripts containing prerequisite courses.

-• Names of schools applying to and application deadlines
+• Names of schools you are applying to with application deadlines.

-• Three letters of recommendation from FSU faculty (at least one of these letters must come from a member of the Biology, Chemistry and Food Science or Physics and Earth Science Department).
-These letters can be emailed or mailed to either Dr. Bodack or Dr. Davis, but need to be on letterhead.
+• Three letters of recommendation from FSU faculty (at least one of these letters must come from a member of the Biology Department, Chemistry and Food Science Department, or Physics and Earth Science Department).
+These letters can be emailed or mailed to Dr. Waetzig, but need to be on FSU letterhead.

 • An electronic copy (in Excel) of the names and addresses of the schools that are being applied to.
-Students applying to schools that use a central application service that distributes letters need only include names and addresses of schools that need to receive letters from the CHP because they do not participate in the application service.
-Please note: it is the student’s responsibility to provide Dr. Davis or Dr. Bodack with the contact information and student identification number for the application service as well as the information for the other schools.
+Students applying to schools that use a central application service that distributes letters need only include names and addresses of schools that do not participate in the application service and therefore need to receive letters from the CHP.
+Please note: It is the student’s responsibility to provide Dr. Waetzig with the contact information and student identification number for the application service as well as the information for the other schools.

 • Students also need to complete the upper portion of the Student Disciplinary Record Disclosure Consent form.
 This form should then be submitted to the Office of Judicial Affairs, who will conduct the review, and send the completed form to the CHP.